anreitersimon/Medbrain-Tutorial/STEP6-1.md

     tableView.backgroundView = statusView
 }
 ```
-To keep track of the state a `State` enum is and an corresponding property introduced:
+To keep track of the state a `State` enum and a corresponding property are introduced:
 ```swift
 enum State {
     //Starting state show nothing